 Fogo’s All-Natural Hardwood Lump Charcoal for Smoking is an all-natural hardwood lump charcoal that’s perfect for smoking and reverse sear cooking.
 It’s also a great match for kamado grills like the Green Egg, Kamado Joe, Primo, and many more.
 It gives your grilled meal a mellow, mild oak flavor.

 You’ll need five sheets of newspaper in the chimney to light the charcoal.
-The finest part is the lack of glitz and modest pops.
-Furthermore, the fire spreads slowly, resulting in moderate smoke from the charcoal.
+The finest part is the lack of glitz and subtle pops.
+Furthermore, the fire spreads slowly, producing moderate smoke from the charcoal.

 - 100% natural